The Complexity of Shake Slice Knots: Introduction

-This is in stark contrast to the behavior we see when we change the linking condition to be $lk(K,U) = 0$.
-Under this condition the signature of $K_n$ decreases steadily until it hits a fixed, stable value and the number of times the signature decreases is roughly proportional to the number of algebraically cancelling pairs of strands which pass through $U$.
-Instead, we see a totally determined oscillation, which is independent of the number of algebraically cancelling pairs of strands passing we are twisting.
+This is in stark contrast to the behavior of the signature when we change the linking condition to $lk(K,U) = 0$.
+Under that condition the signature of $K_n$ decreases steadily until it hits a fixed, stable value and the number of times the signature decreases is roughly proportional to the number of algebraically cancelling pairs of strands which pass through $U$.
+When $lk(K,U) = \pm 1$, the signature oscillates between two fixed values, a behavior which is independent of the number of algebraically cancelling pairs of strands being twisted.
 Tristram's original proof proceeds by constructing a family of very large Seifert forms for the knots $K_n$ and then analyzing the behavior of the associated Hermitian forms.
-Our proof uses a much simpler family of non-orientable spanning surfaces for the knots $K_n$ which leads to significantly simpler algebra; however our method cannot be generalized to the full signature function.
+Our proof uses a much simpler family of non-orientable spanning surfaces for the knots $K_n$, which leads to simpler algebra.